basetenlabs/truss/examples/controlnet-scribble/README.md

 # ControlNet

-This is an example Truss for a [ControlNet](https://github.com/lllyasviel/ControlNet) model trained on Stable Diffusion 1.5 using the `StableDiffusionControlNetPipeline` diffusers pipeline.
+This is an example truss for a [ControlNet](https://github.com/lllyasviel/ControlNet) model trained on Stable Diffusion 1.5 using the `StableDiffusionControlNetPipeline` diffusers pipeline.

 We've used the [`sd-controlnet-scribble`](https://huggingface.co/lllyasviel/sd-controlnet-scribble) model for this truss.